jerridan/iris/README.md

 ## IRIS
-A simple, mobile-friendly weather web app built using ReactJS.
+A simple, mobile-friendly weather web app built using React.

 I built this app as a way to practice working with React, and gain experience with HTML5 Geolocation and the Google Maps API.
 So even if no one uses it, it has served its purpose.